ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 ### JWS Algorithm

-The Single Use algorithm uses multiple signing keys to protect the protected header as well as individual payloads of an Issued JWP.
-The issuer uses a stable public key to sign each protected header, and a per-JWP ephemeral key (conveyed within the protected header) to protect the individual payloads.
+The Single Use algorithm uses multiple signing keys to protect the Header as well as individual payloads of an Issued JWP.
+The issuer uses a stable public key to sign each Header, and a per-JWP ephemeral key (conveyed within the Header) to protect the individual payloads.
 These signatures are all created using the same Asymmetric Algorithm, with the JOSE and COSE name/label of this algorithm being part of registration for a fully-specified Single Use algorithm identifier.

-The issuer protected header also conveys a holder presentation key, an ephemeral asymmetric key meant to only be used for presenting a single JWP.
+The Issuer Header also conveys a holder presentation key, an ephemeral asymmetric key meant to only be used for presenting a single JWP.
 The fully-specified algorithm the holder must use for presentations is also included.
 This algorithm MAY be different from